Counterparty (XCP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Counterparty Historical Price

-According to the latest data gathered on Counterparty live price page, the current price of Counterparty is 4.38USD.
-The circulating supply of Counterparty(XCP) is 2.59M XCP , giving it a market capitalization of $11.35M.
+According to the latest data gathered on Counterparty live price page, the current price of Counterparty is 4.9USD.
+The circulating supply of Counterparty(XCP) is 2.59M XCP , giving it a market capitalization of $12.71M.

 The Counterparty Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XCP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.